 2.6a) Typical Read-only Method

-If you do not plan to make any changes to the wbm code, you can use this default read-only method to create a Singularity instance..
+If you do not plan to make any changes to the wbm code, you can use this default read-only method to create a Singularity instance.
 To start an instance issue the command:

 Note: You probably need to adjust the path to the folders external to the Singularity image, which is the path to the left of the : in the -B (bind) arguments.
 The path to the right of the colon is the path within the singularity container and should not be modified.